vladigleba/vladigleba.github.io/posts/gospel/god.md

 > The Spirit of the Lord GOD is upon me; because the LORD hath anointed me to preach good tidings unto the meek; he hath sent me to bind up the brokenhearted, to proclaim liberty to the captives, and the opening of the prison to them that are bound; to proclaim the acceptable year of the LORD, and the day of vengeance of our God; to comfort all that mourn; to appoint unto them that mourn in Zion, to give unto them beauty for ashes, the oil of joy for mourning, the garment of praise for the spirit of heaviness; *that they might be called trees of righteousness, the planting of the LORD, that he might be glorified.*
 {% ct 'Isaiah 61:1-3' %}

-God is glorified through the extraordinary works of His creation: the awe-inspiring sunset, the starry skies on a clear night, the fragrant meadow filled with colorful flowers, the majestic snow-capped mountains, the birds singing their cheerful songs, and yes—the people marred by sin who have permitted God to restore His character in them—the most marvelous wonder of all.
+God is glorified through the marvelous works of His creation: the awe-inspiring sunset, the starry skies on a clear night, the fragrant meadow filled with colorful flowers, the majestic snow-capped mountains, the birds singing their cheerful songs, and yes—the people once marred by sin who have permitted God to completely transform their characters so that they reflect His—the most magnificent wonder of all.

 ## What is God’s character like?